ondenman/drag-n-drop-totaliser/README.md

 <img src="./assets/screengrab.png" alt="drag-n-drop-totaliser screen grab">

 ## What?
-Add up abitrary amounts using drag and drop UI.
-Built with [Dragula](https://github.com/bevacqua/dragula) and [Redux](https://github.com/reactjs/redux)
+Add up arbitrary amounts using drag and drop UI.
+Built with [Dragula](https://github.com/bevacqua/dragula) and [Redux](https://github.com/reactjs/redux).

 ## Why?
 Add up the total number of legs of animals in a list.
 Estimate the cost of a job given a list of services required.
 Drag items from a restaurant menu, get the total bill.